guikarai/PE-LinuxONE/index.md

 As you can see, with 256MB/S, we increased 50% the throughput.
 So, beware default settings, and use hardware accelerated ciphers by IBM Z and LinuxONE.

 ## Pervasive Encryption - Enabling dm-crypt to use the Hardware
 The objective of this chapter, is to protect data at rest using dm-crypt in order to encrypt volume. dm-crypt is very interresting, because it helps to encrypt data without stopping running application.

+For the following, we will use LVM method to protect data at rest with dm-crypt at volume level.
+Objective will be to migrate data from unencrypted volume to dm-crypt volume.
+This is a 4 steps approach that doesn't required to reboot or to stop running application.
+4 steps includes the following:
+* Step 1: Format a new encrypted volume with dm-crypt
+* Step 2: Add dm-crypt based physical volume to volume group
+* Step 3: Migrate data from non encrypted volume to encrypted volume
+* Step 4: Remove unencrypted volume from the volume group: vgreduce VG PV1

+Let's do this for real now.

 In your lab machine environnement there is an application running in a docker container (tomcat server).
 Please issue the following command:
 ```
 root@crypt06:~# docker ps